 - Managing your water resources is an overview of Georgia’s water resources and what local governments can do to wisely use and protect these resources.
 The day starts with a brief history of water planning in Georgia, followed by an overview of state and regional water issues.
 After lunch, the session includes best practices for stormwater management.
 The day ends with an overview of better wastewater management practices, and a hands-on activity to put the day’s lessons into useful perspective.

-- Planning for hazard mitigation provides an overview of the importance of planning to enable quicker recovery from future natural disaster events.
+- Principles for Integrating Planning for Hazard Mitigation and Land Use provides an overview of the importance of planning to enable quicker recovery from future natural disaster events.
 This session includes best practices for hazard mitigation in the context of land use planning (including GIS mapping.), and discussion of proposed model zoning code sections and how to apply them.
 It explains the benefits of proactive land use planning by local governments to both enable better recovery efforts and diminish the negative impacts of such a hazard event on your community.

 For more information about Planning and Environmental Management, please contact the Office